 b.
-The medical evaluation is paid for by the state, and administered by doctors contracted by the state.
-A complete physical examination is conducted to ensure that the applicant is capable of performing the essential duties of a CHP officer.
+The medical evaluation is paid for by the state.
+A complete physical examination is conducted to ensure that the applicant is free from any physical condition that might adversely affect the exercise of peace officer powers, and to ensure the candidate is capable of performing the essential duties of an Officer, CHP.